Date(s) - 10/09/21 - 10/23/21

-To celebrate the origins and history of our society on this occasion of our 50th conference, Algis Mickunas, translator of The Ever-Present Origin and co-founder of the Gebser Society, will present his new work.
+To celebrate the origins and history of our society on this occasion of our 50th conference, Algis Mickunas, philosopher and co-founder of the Jean Gebser Society authorized the translation of The Ever-Present Origin with Noel Barstad, will present his new work.
 Algis will also participate in a series of morning panels: on time and integral consciousness, the founding of the American Gebser society, and taking Gebser scholarship into the future.

 On the third and concluding weekend, we will be joined by Rudolf Hämmerli, editor of the eight-volume Novalis Verlag edition of Gebser’s collected works and president of the European Gebser Society.
 Hämmerli will participate on a panel with Dr. Aaron Cheak and Jeremy Johnson, discussing The Jean Gebser Project and Gebser’s import for our mutational present.